KeminaPera/Effective-Java-/di-31-tiao-ff1a-shiyong-you-xian-zhi-tong-pei-fu-lai-zeng-jia-api-de-ling-huo-xing.md

 public static <T extends Comparable<? super T>> T max( List<? extends T> list)
 ```

 To get the revised declaration from the original, we applied the PECS heuristic twice.
 The straightforward application is to the parameter list.
 It produces T instances, so we change the type from List&lt;T&gt;toList&lt;? extends T&gt;.
 The tricky application is to the type parameter T. This is the first time we’ve seen a wildcard applied to a type parameter.
 Originally,Twas specified to extend Comparable&lt;T&gt;, but a comparable of T consumes T instances \(and produces integers indicating order relations\).
 Therefore, the parameterized type Comparable&lt;T&gt; is replaced by the bounded wildcard type Comparable&lt;? super T&gt;.
-Comparables are always consumers, so you should generally use Comparable&lt;? super T&gt;in preference to Comparable&lt;T&gt;.The same is true of comparators; therefore, you should generally use Comparator&lt;? super T&gt;in preference to Comparator&lt;T&gt;.
+Comparables are always consumers, so you should generally **use Comparable&lt;? super T&gt; in preference to Comparable&lt;T&gt;**.The same is true of comparators; therefore, you should generally **use Comparator&lt;? super T&gt; in preference to Comparator&lt;T&gt;**.

+为了对原来的声明进行修改，我们应用了PECS

 The revised max declaration is probably the most complex method declaration in this book.
 Does the added complexity really buy you anything?
 Again, it does.
 Here is a simple example of a list that would be excluded by the original declaration but is permitted by the revised one: